 - There is no VAT for exports in Argentina.

-One of our Argentinian lawyers can tell you more about the VAT in Argentina and the rates imposed for varied goods and services available for sale purposes.
+One of our Argentinian lawyers can tell you more about the VAT in Argentina and the rates imposed in 2023 for varied goods and services available for sale purposes.
 We have experts who can provide essential legal advice for international entrepreneurs who want to start a business in Argentina.

 What is the VAT threshold in Argentina?